DataDog/documentation/content/en/security/suppressions.md

 ## Suppression routes

-Suppressions can be set up for individual detection rules and also more broadly with suppression rules.
+Suppressions can be set up for individual detection rules and also more broadly across multiple detection rules with suppression rules.
+.

 ### Detection rules